 The open meetings law regulates how meetings must be carried out to ensure they meet the purpose of the law, including when members of a body can participate electronically, such as by telephone, videoconference or other web-based media.

-The law governing electronic participation for local school boards can be found at T.C.A. § 49-2-203 (c )(1)(A).
-It contains even more limits.
-A quorum of members must be physically present at the location of the meeting.
-A member is allowed to participate electronically no more than two times a year and only if they are out of the county “for work, family emergency or military service.”
+The same year, lawmakers passed a bill to allow local school boards to meet electronically, found at T.C.A. § 49-2-203 (c )(1)(A).
+It contained more limits, sticking with the idea that local governing bodies did not have the same challenges of physical quorum as state bodies.
+For local school boards, a quorum of members must be physically present at the location of the meeting.
+A member is allowed to participate electronically no more than two times a year and only if they are out of the county for work, family emergency or military service.
 (Military service is exempt from the two-meeting limit.)
 The off-site member is required to be visually identifiable by the board chair.
 And, the board member must give at least five (5) days notice prior to the scheduled board meeting.

 The law also instructs school boards wishing to allow electronic participation to “develop a policy for conducting such meetings.”

-Charter schools boards got one exception to the rules in 2014, allowing members to meet by teleconference or videoconference without a physical quorum at one location.
+Charter schools boards got a more generous exception in 2014, allowing its members to meet by teleconference or videoconference without a physical quorum.
+This exception can now be found at T.C.A. § 49-13-111(i).
 The reason given was that some national charter school boards are governed by members from outside the state.

-Following is the Open Meetings statute governing electronic meetings.
+Following is the main Open Meetings statute governing electronic meetings.

 (a) As used in this section, unless the context otherwise requires:(1) “Governing body” refers to boards, agencies and commissions of state government, including state debt issuers as defined in this section and municipal governing bodies.
 For the purpose of this section only, “municipal governing bodies” means only those municipal governing bodies organized under title 6, chapter 18, and having a city commission of three (3) members, and having a population of more than two thousand five hundred (2,500), according to the 2000 federal census or any subsequent federal census;